-The director of American Psycho explores the psychological impact of Charles Manson’s influence on the three women who killed for him, in athought-provoking analysis that asks all the right questions.
+In Charlie Says, the director of American Psycho explores the psychological impact of Charles Manson’s influence on the three women who killed for him, asking all the right questions.

 When we first meet him, Harron’s “Charlie” is the kind of person that everybody seems to be unexplicably drawn to.
 Sure, there’s definitely something odd about his intense gaze and absurd demands, but for some reason you’re still weirdly intrigued by his rebellious attitude and promises of freedom.
 Which, of course, isn’t freedom at all: Manson’s motto might be “kill your ego”, but it is precisely his own ego that drives most of his actions, even if the girls will not realise it for a very long time.
 We don’t find out much about his past or what made him this kind of person, but that isn’t what the film is about: Charlie Says focuses on the girls, and seeing Manson with his followers is more than enough to make us dangerously aware of how easy it can be for a delusional but very charismatic person to mould the minds of entire groups of people without them even noticing.
 After all, at the very beginning of his “cult leading” days, this bearded hippie/failed musician with a volatile temper doesn’t seem capable of such violence.
 The switch from eccentric preacher to sociopathic, abusive maniac happens quickly and naturally, and that is the scariest part of all.